Education in Senegal

 The government recognizes that a strong educational system has positive effects on the country’s economic and social development.

-To address these challenges, the current Sector Program for Quality, Equity, and Transparency Improvements in Education (PAQUET) focuses on providing all children with access to education, adapting to different learner needs and contexts, and adequate staffing resources.
+To address these challenges, the Sector Program for Quality, Equity, and Transparency Improvements in Education (PAQUET) focuses on providing all children with access to education, adapting to different learner needs and contexts, and adequate staffing resources.

 - Pursue universal basic education for all citizens